 Some states/provinces do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state/province to province.
 To know what your legal rights are in your state/province, consult your local or state/provincial consumer affairs office or your state's Attorney General.

-Warrantor-In the United States: General Electric Company If further help is needed concerning this warranty, write: Manager, Customer Relations, GE Appliances, Louisville, KY 40225
+Warrantor-In the United States: General Electric Company, Louisville, KY 40225

 Warrantor-In Canada: Camco Inc.